Levels of Care

 - Outpatient care: Most inpatient facilities including FHE Health offer outpatient treatment, including dedicated rehab locations and outpatient clinical care.
 This may include IOP and PHP.

 - Aftercare: This includes support groups and attendance at 12-step meetings like AA and NA.
 “Aftercare” refers to any services that patients receive that help them build healthy habits after treatment.

 ASAM’s continuum of addiction treatment doesn’t demand that facilities offer every level of care, or give patients a process that addresses care at each level.
 It’s tempting for addicts to choose a level that’s lower than what’s in their best interests.
 For example, it’s easy to say “all I need is a quick detox and then I’ll be ready to go to meetings”, but this mindset is often the reason why many addicts relapse multiple times before making the necessary commitment to choose a level of care that they truly need.

-At the Florida House Experience, we accept patients at all levels of care, but the most effective treatment takes place when you go through each level from start to finish.
+At FHE Health, we accept patients at all levels of care, but the most effective treatment takes place when you go through each level from start to finish.

-At Florida House Experience (FHE), we offer a personalized continuum of care.
+At FHE Health (FHE), we offer a personalized continuum of care.
 This means that we assess the risk factors and unique needs of each client and build a schedule for their recovery, usually starting at ASAM level 4 and ending at 1.
 If and when relapse occurs — NIDA reports that the relapse rate for addiction is between 40 and 60 percent — we start the process back at level 4.
 Here are the services we offer at each level:

 The continuum of care begins with the process of safely detoxing clients from drugs and alcohol.
 Successful therapy and rehabilitation can occur only when the body is free of its physical need for a substance.
 At FHE, we have a staff of medical specialists prepared to oversee the process and manage medications when necessary.